• Alfred M. Hallmark

 Picture

-Named for John McMullen a Texas Colony founder.
-County seat is Tilden.
-We first visited this county in 2006 and what sticks out and really the only thing that sticks out, is Boot Hill Cemetery, and how odd it was that this collection of people who died by unusual means were buried in this small cemetery at the back of the town.
-I was new to Texas in 2006 and it might not have stuck as being so different now that I am used to Texas and its uniqueness.
+McMullen County is named for John McMullen who was a Texas Colony founder.
+The county seat is Tilden.
+We first visited this county in 2006 and what sticks out in my memory and really the only thing that sticks out, is Boot Hill Cemetery, and how odd it was that this collection of people who died by unusual means were buried in this small cemetery at the back of the town.
+I was new to Texas in 2006 and it might not have stuck me as being so different now, that I am used to Texas and its uniqueness.

 Boot Hill Cemetery